DHS-CP/CollegeApp_LS_CL_HE_AS/README.md

 How did you use inheritance in the College App?
-We used inheritance in the college app by extending from appcompat activity to Fragment.
+We used inheritance in the college app by extending ApplicantActivity.java from AppCompatActivity and the fragment classes from Fragment.